-Second, a number of important studies have been undertaken by international and national actors on the social and environmental impacts of these projects (MEW 2014; TPC 2020).
+Second, a number of important studies have been undertaken by international and national actors on the social and environmental impacts of these projects that can inform policymakers about governance challenges (MEW 2014; TPC 2020).
 One of the ways that CAREC can build on existing policy mechanisms, is to facilitate regional consensus on collaborative governance.
 This can be undertaken through a regional body similar to the CATCA initiative currently being envisioned by CAREC.
 Below some areas for collaborative governance by the member countries of the CAREC are outlined: